iDesignRES/CHP_modelling/docs/bioCHP_model_description.md

 - \f$ \dot{Q}_{k} \f$ (`Qk_vec[k]` in the model as `vector[double]`): The heat demands at the individual temperature levels \f$ k \f$ in MW.
 - \f$ \dot{W}_{el} \f$ (`W_el` in the model as `double`): The electric power output of the CHP plant in MW.

 When running the CHP module separately, these inputs are specified by the user through the toml files.
-Examples in `Tests\input_files`.
+Examples in `Tests/input_files`.

 \note Vector positions:
 Both the input biomass and heat demands are specified as vectors.